MenghongLy/E_CommerceApp/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue on GitHub for bugs, features, or improvements.

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the ITE License.